albertdiones/php-roadmap/README.md

 ?>
 ```

+8. Login from database information
+9. Multiple login
-8. Select and list using PHP
+10. Select and list using PHP
-9. Create dynamic pages using query string and select
+11. Create dynamic pages using query string and select
-10. Study OOP PHP
+12. Study OOP PHP
-11. Replace mysqli with PDO
+13. Replace mysqli with PDO